rockdaboot/wget2/docs/wget2_manual.md

 -----|----|-----------
 * -V, --version

-  Display the version of Wget.
+  Display the version of Wget2.

 * -h, --help
-  Print a help message describing all of Wget's command-line options.
+  Print a help message describing all of Wget2's command-line options.

 * -b, --background